act-rules/act-rules.github.io/_rules/SC2-4-2-page-has-title.md

 #### Passed example 6

-`title` element does not only contain seperator characters.
+`title` element does not only contain whitespace.

 ```html
 <html>